 The standardized tests are constructed and vetted by educators and psychometricians.
 The state's standardized tests are constructed according to Item Response Theory (IRT), where questions seek to determine levels of comprehension of grade-related skills.[SMIT2015][NCDPIach] Test scores have broad ramifications for students, teachers, and administrators, as they are used for purposes beyond evaluating the needs and performance of individual students, such as grading schools, evaluating teachers, setting policies, and so on.[HO2015]

 My analysis concentrates on grades 3, 4, and 5, primarily because students in these grades participate in a series of standardized Math and Reading tests, and the students pass from grade to grade in a reasonably orderly fashion in what is sometimes called a wave.
 I will concentrate on comparing achievement of Black and White students.
 The other race categories are unevenly distributed throughout North Carolina, making their analysis difficult.
 I will not be looking at charter schools, since they tend to change in grades offered and enrollments over the years, making their analysis better subject to a separate endeavor.
+A breakdown of school enrollment by race is available at the NCDPI website.[NCDPIenrol]

 The intention of the Commission was two-fold: to create a framework for testing and accountability to inform about the performance of children, and to provide instructional support.
 It does not appear that the statistical underpinnings of the former of these intents was achieved.
 To the extent that this intent was undertaken, it has been happenstance and not rigorous.